-4-H GENERAL REGULATIONS
+4-H/FFA GENERAL REGULATIONS

-- 1) Exhibits will be subject to sanitary regulations and other applicable regulations as stated in the general rules in the open class section. - 2) Violation of any of the rules listed in this fair book or in special later revisions may mean forfeiture of prizes.
+- 1) Exhibits will be subject to sanitary regulations and other applicable regulations as stated in the general rules in the open class section. - Violation of any of the rules listed in this fair book or in special later revisions may mean forfeiture of prizes.
 Special rules are found in various divisions. - 3) K-State Research and Extension: 4-H is a program of K-State Research and Extension (KSRE) which is part of Kansas State University.
 Rules and guidelines for the 4-H Division and 4-H related activities at the fair are governed by the K-State Research and Extension Post Rock District Board, giving Post Rock District Staff and approved volunteers' enforcement authority.
-They strive to align the 4-H Division with K-State Research and Extension and Kansas 4-H policies and practices. - 4) Exhibitors: Only Kansas 4-H and FFA members enrolled in Lincoln County are eligible to compete for prizes or participate in the 4-H and FFA Department and related activities.
+They strive to align the 4-H Division and 4-H/FFA with K-State Research and Extension and Extension and Kansas 4-H policies and practices. - 4) Exhibitors: Only Kansas 4-H and FFA members enrolled in Lincoln County are eligible to compete for prizes or participate in the 4-H and FFA Department and related activities.
 Each 4-H youth must have a complete and current Kansas 4-H Participation Form in 4-H Online.
-Enrollment deadline is May 1 of the current 4-H year - 5) Eligibility: Exhibitors must meet the project requirements and deadlines as defined by K-State Research and Extension Post Rock District and the Lincoln County 4-H Council. - 1.
+Enrollment deadline is May 1 of the current 4-H year - Eligibility: Exhibitors must meet the project requirements and deadlines as defined by K-State Research and Extension - Post Rock District and the Lincoln County 4-H Council. - 1.
 4-H Membership.
 A 4-H member must be enrolled in a project in 4-H Online by May 1 of the current 4-H year to exhibit in the project division within the 4-H and FFA Department at the Lincoln County Fair. - 2.
 FFA Membership.
 FFA members must be enrolled in agriculture education.
 The student must have paid current annual membership dues and not have passed their 19th birthday before January 1 of the current year.
-FFA members can only enter in project areas aligned with the FFA program of study. - 6) Exhibits: The exhibits must be the handiwork of the exhibitor; the grower, where agricultural exhibits are shown; and the owner and feeder, where livestock is entered.
-Exhibits must be the result of the current year's work.
-This rule shall be rigidly enforced to maintain the integrity of the youth programs. - 7) School Projects: Project items made as part of school work for credit and grade can be used to complete 4-H & FFA requirements or be shown at the fair, as long as they are a planned part of the project. - 8) Age Divisions: All ages are the youth's age before January 1 of the current 4-H year.
-Refer to project area for age divisions in each project area.
-If not listed in the project area, the age divisions are Junior = 7-13 and Senior 14-18 years old.
+FFA members can only enter in project areas aligned with the FFA program of study. - 6) FFA PARTICIPATION IN 4-H DIVISION OF COUNTY FAIR: Post Rock District supports FFA member participation in the 4-H division of the county fair.
+FFA members must have paid current annual membership dues to the Chapter, and they must fall within the Kansas 4-H membership age-range to be eligible.
+FFA chapters affiliated with school districts in Lincoln County are eligible to participate in the 4-H division of the Lincoln County Fair.
+Each FFA Chapter should participate in the county where the school district is located.
+Chapters within a school district that cross county lines must designate which single county the Chapter will participate in by the start of the 4-H program year.
+All FFA members must participate in the same county through their Chapter's designation.
+In the event a 4-H member is enrolled in a county different than where their FFA Chapter participates, the youth may participate in both counties so long as the project exhibits are completely different in each county (different animals verified, different wood science exhibits judged at fair, different ag mechanic exhibits for each 4-H and FFA experience).
+If the counties involved extend beyond Post Rock District's region, the expectations of both local units must be met and participation pre-approved by the respective units working with the units' 4-H Youth Development Agents for approval.